Organisational Culture: The Edgar Schein Model

 At this critical juncture, one of two things can occur.

-In either situation, the organisation may successfully relinquish some features of its culture (perhaps also its identity) and learn new solutions or accepts continuous decline and demise.
+In either situation, the organisation may successfully relinquish some features of its culture (perhaps also its identity) and learn new solutions or accept continuous decline and demise.

 6. Understanding Your Organization’s Culture